Cumin vs. Garlic powder — Health Impact and Nutrition Comparison

 Both garlic powder and cumin have no cholesterol.

-Cumin has ten times more calcium and iron and three times more magnesium than garlic powder.
-It is also high in phosphorus, zinc, copper, and potassium.
+Cumin seeds provide 12 times more calcium and iron and 5 times more magnesium than garlic powder.
+They are also high in phosphorus, zinc, copper, and potassium.
+On the other hand, garlic powder provides more selenium and slightly less sodium.

-Research indicates that cumin can aid in the reduction of blood glucose levels.
-Cumin supplementation resulted in a significant decrease in blood glucose and increased total and glycosylated hemoglobin in alloxan-induced diabetic rats .
+Research indicates that cumin can help reduce blood glucose levels.
+Cumin supplementation resulted in a significant decrease in blood glucose levels and increased total and glycosylated hemoglobin in alloxan-induced diabetic rats (1).

-According to a 2006 study , raw garlic may help lower blood sugar levels and the risk of atherosclerosis.
-Diabetes increases a person's risk of atherosclerosis-related inflammation, so this is of particular interest.
+According to a 2006 study, raw garlic may help lower blood sugar levels and the risk of atherosclerosis (2).
+Diabetes increases a person's risk of atherosclerosis-related inflammation, so this is of particular interest to researchers.

 According to research, cumin's chemopreventive effects are linked to its ability to modulate carcinogen metabolism.
-Several mouse studies show that cumin significantly inhibits the growth of stomach and cervical tumors.
+Several mouse studies show that cumin significantly inhibits the growth of stomach and cervical tumors (4).

-During menopause, estrogen levels drop significantly, making a woman vulnerable to heart disease.
-Cumin extract has hypolipidemic properties, making it a potential treatment for menopausal symptoms .
+During menopause, estrogen levels drop significantly, making women vulnerable to heart disease.
+Cumin extract has hypolipidemic properties, making it a potential treatment for menopausal symptoms (6).

 Downsides and Risks

-Allicin is the most biologically active sulfur-containing compound found in garlic, which can cause allergic reactions to garlic.
+Allicin is the most biologically active sulfur-containing compound found in garlic, which can cause allergic reactions.
 A skin rash and asthma are common symptoms of garlic allergies.
-Other symptoms include hives, itching, and skin redness .
+Other symptoms include hives, itching, and skin redness (7).

 Comparison summary table